No registration and account, no email needed - just install and use:

 Now you can use the app to count the hours to comply with the minimum 3 hours gap between the last meal and going to sleep (according to rule 4).

-If you stop using the app during the EATING WINDOW (for example, start a meal, but don't finish it, or finish MEAL 1 but don't start MEAL 2), the app is intelligent enough to account for that situation.
-The app determines and implements the best possible solution, which makes sense for each situation, and explains the remedial actions which it took.
+If you stop using the app during the EATING WINDOW (for example, start a meal, but don't finish it, or finish MEAL 1 but don't start MEAL 2), it is intelligent enough to account for that situation.
+The program determines and implements the best possible solution, which makes sense for each situation, and explains the remedial actions which it took.
 This enables the user to be aware of what happened and how the timers are counting when the app is reopened.
 You will find more details about that in Questions & Answers.